… and so I write…Friday Morn, October 26, 2012

-Yet, this isn’t just going to be about that side though, even though it was so prevalent to our daily lives.
-I want to share the rainbows too, because we can not live our lives in despair.
+Yet, this isn’t just going to be about that side though, even though it was so prevalent in our daily lives.
+I want to share the rainbows too because we can not live our lives in despair.

 Some of the best memories we’ve both ever had, happen just this year at the cottage.
 From impromptu Canada Day sing-a-longs round the campfire on July 1st, to beautiful double rainbows at dawn.
 We’ve shared drinks with new friends, and memories with family.
 Just this summer we finally got my sister and her family to come up again for a visit.
 We had campfires and beautiful sunsets and watched Brooklyn and Megan fish out the boys visiting over at the Newfie Neighbours next door.
 We made memories that will make us all smile when we think of Tim.

 The morning Tim passed away I went over to Jessica’s from the hospital.
 Jessica met Tim a few years before I did when he was doing handyman jobs for a local Inn, and she was new to town and waitressing.
 So we sat in her kitchen, and we cried and we laughed and we shared all that we’d miss about Tim.

 I guess what I’m saying is I will just miss Tim.
 Every last bit of him.
 The good and the bad, the smiles and the trials.

 Tim and I had a ritual.
 Most mornings starting last winter and early spring I would randomly pick an Irish Blessing from a little book I received as a gift a number of years ago.

 May the road rise to meet you.